 “So, though we are separate legal entities in different countries, there’s a lot we have in common.
 We’re family, and in every normal event year there are a solid bunch of folks that come over to our event, or head to theirs.
 And of course, underpinning it all, we’re both organisations that are guided by the same set of principles.”

-Other than being located on a different continent, there are some differences between the Black Rock city gathering in Nevada and Afrikaburn’s in South Africa.
+Other than being located on a different continent, there are some differences between the Black Rock city gathering in Nevada and Afrikaburn in South Africa.

-For the first time in 13 years, Afrikaburn is starting fresh in a new, more expansive location called Quaggafontein, a conservation trust owned by Mapula Trust.
+For the first time in 13 years, Afrikaburn is starting fresh in a new, more expansive location.
+It’s called Quaggafontein, a conservation trust owned by Mapula Trust.

-“It’s a whole new blank canvas for us all, and we’re really excited by the prospects it offers us as a community and as the AfrikaBurn team -it’s a lot larger than our previous event location, which means that we’re able to design our event’s town plan with a lot more space in mind.”
+“It’s a whole new blank canvas for us all.
+We’re really excited by the prospects it offers us as a community and as the AfrikaBurn team.
+It’s a lot larger than our previous event location.
+It means that we’re able to design our event’s town plan with a lot more space in mind.”

-“So this means that that there are cultural and archaeological deposits on the land, which we have to be aware and respectful of, as we head towards making decisions on where we’re able to place our events in future.
+“So this means that that there are cultural and archaeological deposits on the land.
+We have to be aware and respectful of, as we head towards making decisions on where we’re able to place our events in future.
 It’s very exciting, and we’re all awed by the responsibility of being the custodians of such an important and beautiful piece of land.”

 In 2019 Afrikaburn saw 11,500 participants arrive to Tankwa Karoo, with approximately 40% of visitors arriving from abroad.

-“It’s amazing to see crews from the USA, Russia, UK, Netherlands and Germany – and also from other parts of Africa like Rwanda, Kenya, Namibia and Botswana – coming together to collaborate on projects.
-We’ve become quite a melting pot of cultures, which is wonderful; walking around and meeting people, you hear the whole world of accents and languages.”
+“It’s amazing to see crews from the USA, Russia, UK, Netherlands and Germany.
+Also from other parts of Africa like Rwanda, Kenya, Namibia and Botswana – coming together to collaborate on projects.
+We’ve become quite a melting pot of cultures, which is wonderful.
+Walking around and meeting people, you hear the whole world of accents and languages.”

 Burning Man is known for being a decommodified event – where you can only give gifts and money is not used.
 Afrikaburn follows the same principle, with people exchanging things, trinkets or performing for others.

-“It’s a huge variety really: some folks come to gift things as simple as home-baked muffins, others go the whole hog to cook up a massive braai (barbecue) and dish out hotdogs or steak, and others will offer their talent as a gift in the form of tarot readings, musical performance or a workshop on a range of topics.
-And then you get some folks who create jewellery or badges and patches and hand those out.”
+“It’s a huge variety really: some folks come to gift things as simple as home-baked muffins.
+Others go the whole hog to cook up a massive braai (barbecue) and dish out hotdogs or steak.
+Others will offer their talent as a gift in the form of tarot readings, musical performance or a workshop on a range of topics.
+And then you get some folks who create jewelry or badges and patches and hand those out.”